jtreeves/vue-learn-math/README.md

 ## Future Goals

-- Publicly deployed site via a service like Netlify
 - More tests to increase code coverage, handle edge cases, and test UI's functionality, which may require implementing Cypress for integration tests
 - Improve styling for a more enjoyable user experience